Skip to main content

 Would an app developer call this because their product needs it, or because Bitfield setup needed a place to live?

-If it is setup work, keep it behind the plug.
+If it is setup work, keep it outside the public app surface.